 That said, not all carbohydrates are bad.
 "People often say that carbs are fattening.
-But complex carbohydrates, like whole grains, are not ‘fattening’ foods,” says Kristin Kirkpatrick, MS, RD, LD in a blog post for the Mayo Clinic.
-Carbohydrates are one of our most important energy sources, and make up one of three macronutrients our bodies need to function properly (the other two being protein and fat.)
+But complex carbohydrates, like whole grains, are not fattening’ foods,” says Kristin Kirkpatrick, MS, RD, LD in a blog post for the Mayo Clinic.
+Carbohydrates are one of our most important energy sources and make up one of three macronutrients our bodies need to function properly (the other two being protein and fat.)

 When you're craving carbs, consider filling, fiber-rich complex options that give your body sustained energy.
-Try these six carb-forward foods now:
+Try these six carb-forward foods now.

-Whole Wheat and Alternative Pastas
+Whole Wheat and Alternative Pasta

-We like this first suggestion because it's actually realistic; attempting to satiate your pasta craving with a fiber-rich apple just isn't going to cut it.
+We like this first suggestion because it's actually realistic and attempting to satiate your pasta craving with a fiber-rich apple just isn't going to cut it.
 Whole wheat pasta, on the other hand, tastes similar enough to white pasta but includes all three parts of the grain, making it slower to digest and higher in fiber—just be sure to check the ingredient label to ensure the first ingredient is indeed whole wheat flour.

 Whole Grain Bread

 When you're craving bread, whole grain bread or 100 percent whole wheat bread offers far more health benefits than white bread.
 As a complex carbohydrate, it also contains all three fiber and nutrient parts of the grain, making it slower to digest and more filling.
 Make sure to read the nutrition labels (the ingredient list on your loaf should include the word "whole.")
 Look out for ingredients like fructose and "enriched" flours, which may dilute the nutrition value of your loaf, and may spike your blood sugar quicker than true whole grains.
 When it comes to carbs in general, opt for complex carbohydrates like whole grain bread, oats, brown rice, and lentils.